 Zhendong obtained his Bachelor and Master degrees in Marine Environmental Science in Ocean University of China, Qingdao, China.
 His research mainly focused on the numerical modeling of coastal circulation and nearshore mass transport.
 He transferred to University of Florida in 2014.
 His present research is the numerical study of baroclinic effects on long-term morphodynamic evolution in estuaries.
-Zhendong plans to graduate in May 2018.
+Zhendong graduated in May 2018.

 Christian's passion is to understand coastal processes led him to pursue a PhD degree at the Coastal Engineering department of the University of Florida.
 Since being admitted in fall 2015, Christian has been analyzing the sediment bypassing mechanism in mixed-energy tidal inlets using multispectral images and numerical modeling at Matanzas Inlet (FL).

-Legna is a doctoral candidate at the University of Florida.
-She aims to combined observational and the numerical model data over large scale regions to understand circulation, waves, sediment transport and potential impacts of the reef on coastal vulnerability.
+Legna got her PhD. at the University of Florida.
+She combined observational and the numerical model data over large scale regions to understand circulation, waves, sediment transport and potential impacts of the reef on coastal vulnerability.

-Amanda she is a doctoral candidate at the University of Florida in Gainesville.
-There, she studies Coastal Engineering and is focusing on data analysis techniques.
+Amanda got her PhD. at the University of Florida in Gainesville.
+There, she studied Coastal Engineering and is focusing on data analysis techniques.
 Her research specifically focused on understanding near shore processes and modeling them effectively in a two dimensional simulation.
-She plans to defend her dissertation in May 2018.
+Amanda graduated in May 2018.